jrodewig/wanderahead.github.io/_posts/2025-04-07-how-to-road-trip-floridas-famous-a1a.md

 Cultural oddities lurk nearby, too.
 Next door at Gamble Place, the 175-acre home of James Gamble, of Procter & Gamble fame.
-The site features several historic buildings, but the fairest and certainly strangest of them all is a replica of Snow White’s cottage.
+The site features several historic buildings, but the fairest and certainly strangest of them all is a replica of Snow White's cottage.

-Built in 1938 (the year following the release of the Disney film), it comes with a wishing well, mine shaft and tiny witch’s hut inhabited by a cutout crone.
+Built in 1938 (the year following the release of the Disney film), it comes with a wishing well, mine shaft and tiny witch's hut inhabited by a cutout crone.
 All seem quite at home among the silent, moss-laden pines, as though in an enchanted wood.